marcosschroh/python-schema-registry-client/docs/faust.md

     return avro_user_serializer
 ```

-and ddd in `setup.py` the folloing code in order to tell faust where to find the custom codecs.
+and ddd in `setup.py` the following code in order to tell faust where to find the custom codecs.

 ```python
 # setup.py